Old-age-security hypothesis: UN Conference on the World Population in Bucharest, 1974

+"Recognizing the diversity of social, cultural, political and economic conditions, everyone agrees that the following development goals will lead to a moderate birth rate: reduction of infant and child mortality, full involvement of women in the development process (education, economics, politics), promotion of social justice, accessibility of education, eradication of child labor and abuse with children, the introduction of social security and old-age pensions, the establishment of a minimum age for marriage."

+By this time, demographic policy and "family planning" programs had been successfully applied in Asian countries, in particular in India, Japan, Pakistan and Sri Lanka.
+In 1974, teaching staff worked in 39 countries, in which about 80% of the population of the "developing world" lived.

 Barbara Entwistle

-More about this work.
 Here is how the author explains the purpose of his work: In 1974, a meeting took place in Bucharest, which resulted in the adoption of an Action Plan for the World Population.
 It is strongly recommended to introduce everywhere school education and pensions in order to benefit the population, as well as to reduce its number.